gpslab/sitemap/README.md

 This is a complex of services for streaming build Sitemaps.xml and index of Sitemap.xml.

-### Supported features
+See [protocol](https://www.sitemaps.org/protocol.html) for more details.

+**Supported features:**

  * Streaming build (saves RAM);
  * Parallel multiple streaming;
+ * Automatically calculate URL priority;
+ * Automatically calculate URL change frequency;
  * Sitemap overflow tracking by total links;
  * Sitemap overflow tracking by used size;
  * [Protocol](https://www.sitemaps.org/protocol.html) compliance tracking;
  * Compression (gzip, deflate);
  * Build a Sitemap for a site section (not only the root sitemap.xml);
+ * Groups URLs in several Sitemaps;
  * Write a Sitemap to the file;
  * Sends a Sitemap to the output buffer;
  * Write a Sitemap.xml index into the file;
  * Split a Sitemap on overflow;
  * Split a Sitemap on overflow and write a part of Sitemap into the Sitemap.xml index;
- * Write a Sitemap to a temporary folder to save the valid Sitemap in the destination path during build;
+ * Write a Sitemap to a temporary folder to save the valid sitemap.xml in the destination path during build;
- * Groups URLs in several Sitemaps;
  * Render a Sitemap by [XMLWriter](https://www.php.net/manual/en/book.xmlwriter.php);
  * Render a Sitemap as a plain text without any dependencies.

-See [protocol](https://www.sitemaps.org/protocol.html) for more details.

 ![Example build sitemap.xml](build.png)